Most Expensive New Canaan Neighborhoods

 New Canaan is a decidedly white-collar town, with fully 94.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Canaan is a town of managers, sales and office workers and professionals.
 There are especially a lot of people living in New Canaan who work in management occupations (22.95%), sales jobs (17.85%) and business and financial occupations (14.72%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.62% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in New Canaan use a private automobile to get to work.
 But notably, a substantial number of New Canaan‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.